radiant-rstats/docs/design/app/sample_size.Rmd

 **Answer:**

 Since we are interested in estimating the average (or mean) internet usage in the population we select sample size calculation for `Mean`.
 In the screen shot below we entered 10 (minutes) as the Acceptable error and 60.95 as the estimate of the Sample standard deviation.
-The Confidence level is 95% so we choose a z-value of 1.96.
+The Confidence level is 95%.

 <p align="center"><img src="figures_design/sample_size_ex1a.png"></p>